-Hypersonic aircraft are the fastest aircraft in the world and thus it is inevitable that they are easy to intrigue people around the world.
+Hypersonic unmanned aircraft are the fastest aircraft in the world, and thus it is inevitable that they are easy to intrigue people around the world.
 These aircraft are largely developed by governments around the world in an effort to outdo each other in the everlasting power struggle of countries like the United States, Russia, China, and others.
-Have a look at this list of the fastest hypersonic aircraft and decide for yourself who comes out on top.
+Take a look at this list of the fastest unmanned hypersonic aircraft and decide for yourself who comes out on top.

 Today, many countries are attempting to develop hypersonic weapons, as well as the perfect hypersonic plane, and Russia and China are the leaders in this activity.
 The United States is third on this list, and in 2018 Russia launched the Avangard, which is a hypersonic glide vehicle.

 In addition, in 2019 the Pentagon allocated more than $157-million to the development of hypersonic defense, which is certain to lead to the development of more weapons and airplanes, among other things.

 The speed of sound is considered Mach 1, and hypersonic weapons can fly five times faster than that; that is, at Mach 5.